WeShap: Weak Supervision Source Evaluation with Shapley Values: Experiments

 \subsection{PWS Pipeline Revision}

-Subsequently, we assess the impact of WeShap scores on refining the PWS pipeline in terms of the downstream model's accuracy post-refinement.
-We explore two distinct refinement strategies: (1) Pruning: Eliminating detrimental LFs with low evaluation scores and (2) Fine-Grained Revision: Modifying specific LF outputs or soft labels predicted by the label model.
+Subsequently, we assess the impact of WeShap scores on refining the PWS pipeline regarding the downstream model's accuracy post-refinement.
+We explore two distinct refinement strategies: (1) Pruning: Eliminating detrimental LFs with low evaluation scores, and (2) Fine-Grained Revision: Modifying specific LF outputs or soft labels predicted by the label model.

-Both WeShap and SIF support fine-grained revision, thus enabling evaluation of both options for these methods.
-We designate the approaches as follows: WeShap-P (or SIF-P) for pruning out harmful LFs, and WeShap-F (or SIF-F) for fine-grained revision.
+Both WeShap and SIF support fine-grained revision, thus enabling the evaluation of both options for these methods.
+We designate the approaches as follows: WeShap-P (or SIF-P) for pruning out harmful LFs and WeShap-F (or SIF-F) for fine-grained revision.
 As for other metrics, we solely evaluate their efficacy in pruning out harmful LFs, as they lack support for fine-grained revision.

 The revision pipeline operates as follows: For LF pruning, we commence by ranking the LFs based on the evaluation metric, subsequently selecting the top-p LFs for training the label model.
-We fine-tune the threshold p to optimize the PWS pipeline's accuracy on the validation dataset utilizing Optuna \cite{optuna_2019} with a Tree-structured Parzen Estimator (TPE) Sampler for 20 trials.
+We tune the threshold p to optimize the PWS pipeline's accuracy on the validation dataset utilizing Optuna \cite{optuna_2019} with a Tree-structured Parzen Estimator (TPE) Sampler for 20 trials.

 For fine-grained revision, we adjust threshold $\theta$ for muting LF outputs (as described in Section \ref{sec:use-cases}) for WeShap-F, and threshold $\alpha$ for perturbing train losses for SIF-F (which serves a similar purpose as $\theta$ for WeShap, as elaborated in \cite{zhang2022understanding}).
 We optimize these thresholds to maximize the PWS pipeline's accuracy on the validation dataset using Optuna with a TPE Sampler for 100 trials.